 - Ion Mobility Mass Spectrometry of a Circadian Clock Protein Complex Reveals a Ligand-Dependent Conformational Switch Samuel T. Marionni, Weiman Xing, Ning Zheng, Matthew F. Bush.
 60th American Society for Mass Spectrometry Conference 2012 (Poster).
 SCFFBXL3 ubiquitin ligase targets cryptochromes at their cofactor pocket Weiman Xing, Luca Busino, Thomas R. Hinds, Samuel T. Marionni, Nabiha H. Saifee, Matthew F. Bush, Michele Pagano, Ning Zheng.
 Nature 2013, 496, 64–68.
 (Link|PUBMED)

 Electrospray Fundamentals.
 In native mass spectrometry, intact protein complexes are transferred from solution into the gas phase using nanoelectrospray ionization.
-We use a range of mass spectrometry and ion mobility experiments, coupled with computational chemistry and Monte Carlo simulations, to gain fundamental insights into our implementations of nanoelectrospray ionization.
+We use a range of mass spectrometry and ion mobility experiments, coupled with computational chemistry and Monte Carlo simulations, to gain fundamental insights into the nanoelectrospray ionization process.
 These projects probe many stages of this process, from the initial nanodroplets to the final multiply charged ions.
 The outcomes of these projects are guiding our long term objectives of increasing the sensitivity of native mass spectrometry experiments and the information content of the resulting native mass spectra.

 - Effects of Polarity on the Structures and Charge States of Native-like Proteins and Protein Complexes in the Gas Phase Samuel J. Allen, Alicia M. Schwartz, Matthew F. Bush.
 Anal.
 Chem.
 2013, 85, 12055–12061.
 (Link)